 The No Child Left Behind Act requires a comprehensive needs assessment be conducted and strategies developed on how to support academic achievement.
-Yakama Nation Tribal School did not have a complete assessment.
+Paschal Sherman Indian School did not have a complete assessment.
 As a result, the school did not have an adequate plan in place to ensure students' educational achievement.

-In addition, school officials had not previously administered an English language learner (ELL) assessment, which would have identified students needing additional language support.1
+Conversely, school officials had administered an English language learner (ELL) assessment in order to properly identify students' English language proficiency.